eclipse-tractusx/knowledge-agents-edc/docs/README.md

 In particular, KA-EDC implements the so-called Matchmaking Agent endpoint that is able to discover and delegate to business data & functions provided by Binding Agents such as provided by [Knowledge Agents Reference Implementations (KA-RI)](https://github.com/eclipse-tractusx/knowledge-agents).

+See the [Knowledge Agents OpenAPI](https://github.com/eclipse-tractusx/knowledge-agents/blob/main/docs/api/openAPI.yaml) for a detailed description of this protocol.

 In contrast to the Binding Agents which are restricted to a subset of the full SPARQL protocol called the KA-BIND profile, KA-EDC implements the KA-MATCH and KA-TRANSFER profiles.
 The data upon which KA-EDC operates however consists of ontology information and the data catalogue of the respective dataspace tenant.

 ## How it works